-The word chat or chaat means to lick and the word masala, as we have seen before, actually means spice mix in Hindi.
+The word chat or chaat means to lick and the word masala means spice mix in Hindi.
 So generally, the word chat is used for a collection of savoury and highly spicy snacks that would make you lick /smack your lips – if that was acceptable in Indian etiquette.

 A note on ingredients

 Chat dishes are distinguished by the Chat Masala powder that is used to impart the spicy flavour to the main ingredient.
-You can buy this, but I thought we might make our own today.
+You can buy this, but it can be home made.
 You can read how here.

 Jaggery is a palm sugar commonly used in India and SE Asia.
 You can substitute brown sugar.

 Source : Adapted from Chatpatti Chaat Papri and Snacks

 Prep time: 5 mins (plus overnight soaking of chickpeas)

 Cooking time: 1 hour to cook chickpeas and potatoes

 Serves: 4 – 5 people, as a snack or dish with salad.

 2 cups chick peas, soaked and cooked.
 Keep them slightly undercooked, not overcooked.
 They need to still have some bite to them.